Marc-Andrea Hüsler: 2022: Major & Masters debuts, Swiss No. 1, First ATP singles title

+Hüsler started his 2022 season at the Traralgon International.
+Seeded ninth, he lost in the third round to eighth seed Mikhail Kukushkin.

-In April he won two more Challenger titles in Mexico.
+In April, he won two more Challenger titles in Mexico.
 As a result, he reached a career-high ranking of No. 121 on 9 May 2022.

 In June, at the 2022 Halle Open he qualified for his first ATP 500 tournament but lost to Mackenzie McDonald.
 Hüsler made his Grand Slam debut after qualifying for Wimbledon, where he lost to lucky loser Hugo Grenier, who was also making his debut, in the first round in five sets.

-At the 2022 Swedish Open he defeated seventh seed Holger Rune in the first round before losing to Laslo Djere.
-As a result, he reached the top 100 at World No. 99 on 18 July 2022.
+At the Swedish Open, he defeated seventh seed Holger Rune in the first round before losing to Laslo Djere.
+As a result, he reached the top 100 at world No. 99 on 18 July 2022.
 He became the Swiss No. 1 player until 8 August 2022.

-At the 2022 Winston-Salem Open he reached only his second career quarterfinal as a qualifier after getting a second round bye after seventh seed Sebastian Baez withdrew, defeating previous year finalist and wildcard Mikael Ymer and defending champion and eleventh seed Ilya Ivashka.
+At the Winston-Salem Open, he reached only his second career quarterfinal as a qualifier after getting a second-round bye after seventh seed Sebastián Báez withdrew, defeating previous year finalist and wildcard Mikael Ymer and defending champion and eleventh seed Ilya Ivashka.
 Next, he reached the semifinals for the second time ever in his career defeating thirteenth seed Jack Draper in straight sets.
 He was only the fourth qualifier to reach the tournament semifinals ever.
 He lost again to Laslo Đere in the semifinal.
-As a result, he reached a new career high ranking of No. 85 becoming again the Swiss No. 1 player on 29 August 2022.
+As a result, he reached a new career-high ranking of No. 85 becoming again the Swiss No. 1 player on 29 August 2022.

-At the 2022 Sofia Open he reached his first ATP final with a win over fourth seed Lorenzo Musetti.
+At the 2022 Sofia Open, he reached his first ATP final with a win over fourth seed Lorenzo Musetti.
 He defeated again fifth seed Holger Rune to win his maiden ATP title.
 As a result, he climbed 31 spots to a new career-high of No. 64 in the rankings on 3 October 2022.

 He made his Masters 1000 debut at the 2022 Rolex Paris Masters after defeating Hugo Gaston and Laslo Djere in qualifying.
-On his debut, he defeated 11th seed Jannik Sinner in his first round match.
+On his debut, he defeated 11th seed Jannik Sinner in his first-round match.
 He lost to Karen Khachanov in the second round.
-As a result he reached a career-high ranking of world No. 58 on 7 November 2022.
+As a result, he reached a career-high ranking of world No. 58 on 7 November 2022.